 3. Put conditions into great consideration

-These conditions, at first glance, might seem quite trivial.
-However, they can and will play a big part when designing and implementing the program.
-So, take these conditions and limitations in great regard when creating your training objectives.
+These parameters can, and will, play a big part when designing and implementing your training program.
+Find out where you stand, take these conditions and limitations seriously, and create your objectives for training accordingly.

 4. Align training objectives with business goals

-At the end of the day, results will always be the measure of any program’s success.
-Training objectives need to be grounded on observable outcomes.
-These outcomes, in turn, have to be based on certain criteria.
-Furthermore, these benchmarks are usually based on key performance indicators or skill levels based on scorecards or rubrics.
+Training objectives need to be grounded on observable, measurable outcomes.
+These outcomes, in turn, have to be based on certain criteria, usually key performance indicators or skill levels.
+Why?

-5. Write down your objectives using the SMART format
+5. Write down your training aims using the SMART format

-The SMART format has been the go-to standard when it comes to formulating any type of objective – training or otherwise.
-Creating measurable learning objectives can be summed up in five letters, and these are:
+The SMART format has been the go-to standard when it comes to setting any type of objective – training or otherwise.
+Creating smart training objectives can be summed up in five letters, and these are:

 S – Specific